Coconut oil: Clinical research

 A 2017 review of clinical research by experts associated with the American Heart Association recommended against consumption of coconut oil due to its propensity for increasing blood levels of LDL as a risk factor for cardiovascular diseases.

-A 2020 systematic review and meta-analysis of clinical trials on whether chronic consumption of coconut oil might affect risk factors for cardiovascular diseases found that low-density lipoprotein (LDL) cholestrol (but also high-density lipoprotein (HDL)) concentrations were elevated compared with nontropical vegetable oils.
+A 2020 systematic review and meta-analysis of clinical trials on whether chronic consumption of coconut oil might affect risk factors for cardiovascular diseases found that low-density lipoprotein (LDL) cholesterol (but also high-density lipoprotein (HDL)) concentrations were elevated compared with non-tropical vegetable oils.
 The review stated that "coconut oil should not be viewed as healthy oil for cardiovascular disease risk reduction, and limiting coconut oil consumption because of its high saturated fat content is warranted."

 Uses

 Nutrition and fat composition

 Coconut oil is 99% fat, composed mainly of saturated fats (82% of total; table).
 In a 100 gram reference amount, coconut oil supplies 890 calories.
-Half of the saturated fat content of coconut oil is lauric acid (41.8 grams per 100 grams of total composition), while other significant saturated fats are myristic acid (16.7 g), palmitic acid (8.6 g), and caprylic acid (6.8 g).
+Half of the saturated fat content of coconut oil is lauric acid (41.8 grams per 100 grams of total composition), while other significant saturated fats are myristic acid (16.7g), palmitic acid (8.6g), and caprylic acid (6.8g).
 Monounsaturated fats are 6% of total composition, and polyunsaturated fats are 2% (table).
 Coconut oil contains phytosterols, whereas there are no micronutrients in significant content (table).

 In food

 Coconut oil has a long history in Asia, particularly in tropical regions where the plant is abundant, where it has been used for cooking.
 It is the oil of choice in Sri Lankan cuisine, where it is used for sautéing and frying, in both savoury and sweet dishes.
 It also plays a prominent role in the cuisines of Thailand and Kerala.

-As an oil relatively recently introduced to Western countries, coconut oil is commonly used in baked goods, pastries, and sautés, having a nut-like quality with some sweetness.
+Coconut oil was introduced relatively recently to most Western cuisines, and is commonly used in baked goods, pastries, and sautés, having a nut-like quality with some sweetness.
 It is sometimes used by movie theatre chains to pop popcorn.

 Other culinary uses include replacing solid fats produced through hydrogenation in baked and confectionery goods.
 Hydrogenated or partially hydrogenated coconut oil is often used in non-dairy creamers and snack foods.
 In frying, the smoke point of coconut oil is 177 °C.